PurdueDualityLab/TensorFlowModels/yolo/README.md

 | Yolo-v4          |
 | Yolo-v4 tiny     |

-* For all Standard implementations, we provided scripts to load the weights into the Tensorflow implementation provided that you have a yolo**.cfg file, and the corresponding yolo**.weights file.
+For all Standard implementations, we provided scripts to load the weights into the Tensorflow implementation from the original darknet implementation, provided that you have a yolo**.cfg file, and the corresponding yolo**.weights file.

 ## Table of Contents